arunKumarNOP/PostSharer/README.md

 * Firebase Auth -> For Sign-Up and Login feature.
 * Firebase Storage -> To store profile picture and images posted.
 * Firebase Database -> To store information like User's Display name and Posts.

+#License
+Licensed under GNU GPLv3.
+Feel free to use it.

 #Authors
 Arun Shreevastava